joeappleton18/web-dev-2022-notes/sessions/week_5/README.md

 }
 ```

 Since we are going to be using a router to serve up different views, it would be handy to have more than just a single view.
-With this in mind, set up the below View components, that simply render an `<h1> </h1>`  containing the name of the component e.g. 'Join'
+With this in mind, set up the below View components, that simply render an `<h1> </h1>`  containing the name of the component e.g. '<h1> Join </h1>'

 ```js
   - Views/Checkin.js